Wednesday 11 September 2024

 James IV's army continues to grow.

 To support the existing pike I thought it was about time they had some artillery to represent the 'Seven Sisters' which battered English castles with ease on the Flodden campaign though through circumstances not of James' choosing performed less well in the field.
-I also wanted to represent James' Master Gunner, Robert Borthwick.
+I also wanted to represent James' Senior Gunner, Robert Borthwick.

 Borthwick was initially taken into royal service for his abilities as a founder, he was put to use repairing the existing arsenal and then founding new pieces along with a team of six French gunners including a Jean Vielneuf.

-Borthwick's talent was recognised by generous grants of land from the King, some of which are still held by his descendants.
 Alongside Borthwick at Edinburgh castle there was John Drummond a cartwright and gun carriage maker with 7 workmen under him.
 Assisting were Robert Barker and Robert Scott, both Smiths assisting in the making of ironworks and fittings for the carriages.

 Gunpowder was milled and mixed by a Wolf Urnebrig of Nuremberg.
 Also on the Flodden campaign were another two from German lands, Master Hans and Jacob who assisted with Gunfounding in Glasgow.